Category Archives: The Modern Era (1227-1936)

 Pray: Lord, help me become as passionate about You and the poor as Pandita Ramabai was, and let her example be an inspiration to many.

 Pray for the needy in India and around the world.
-Thank God for people able to creativly beg the wealthy for money to care for the poor.
+Thank God for people able to creatively beg the wealthy for money to care for the poor.

 Consider again what you think and feel about the movement of the Holy Spirit in the world.
 It has been counterfeited, monetized and corrupted by power-hungry and greedy people.
-Does that casue you to disown it?
-Or does that make it ongoing work even more miraculous?
+Does that cause you to disown it?
+Or does the abuse make its ongoing work even more miraculous?

 John Leonhard Dober — April 1